Dog Parvo – The Deadliest Dog Disease

 With Parvo, it isn’t long before dogs infected with the parvo infection will soon show clear signs of dehydration and hunger.
-If your dog, and particularly your new puppy, starts displaying any of these indications, see a veterinarian immediately!
+If your dog, and particularly your new puppy starts displaying any of these indications, see a veterinarian immediately!
 Remember – parvovirus is a deadly disease and can result in fatalities.

-Yet regardless of the possibility that a dog survives the beginning period of the parvo, there is still a high danger of breaking down during the recuperation period.
+Yet regardless of the possibility that a dog survives the initial stages of the parvo disease, there is still a high chance that they will face complications during the recuperation period.
 Due to the severity of the disease, it is imperative to get your dog vaccinated.
 Most veterinarians suggest, that a young puppy should be vaccinated every 3 to 4 weeks starting when the pup is 6 weeks of age and proceeding until it is 20 weeks old.

 Keep in mind that the puppy parvo symptoms look like other infections (like worms or poisoning) and are frequently misdiagnosed.
 The best way to know whether a dog has the Parvo infection is through a positive indicative test which can be carried out by your vet.
 If your pet has any of the common side effects listed above, you will need to consult your vet immediately.